1337programming/twitter-sentiment-analysis/README.md

 On one terminal run:
 `npm run client`

-This will open the app
+This will run and open the app

 On another terminal run:
 `npm run server`